 Have questions regarding the DMU Research Symposium?
 If your question isn’t answered, please contact DMU CME at firstname.lastname@example.org or 515-271-1596.

 Applications for the 2020-2021 Mentored Student Research Program will be available on Thursday, December 5, 2019.
-All application materials are due no later than TBD at 8 am.
-Visit the Office of Research website for more information and to submit your application.
+All application materials are due no later than Monday, February 3 at 8 am.
+More information and submit your application.

 Des Moines University is located on a 22-acre campus in the heart of Des Moines, Iowa.
 Just west of downtown on Grand Avenue, the University is located in one of Des Moines' most prestigious neighborhoods.
 The campus is in a historic neighborhood filled with tree-lined streets and gracious older homes and businesses.
 Its central location makes it easy to access the rest of the city and outlying communities.
 The campus is close to the Des Moines International Airport, located on the bus line and just blocks from local shopping and downtown Des Moines.